danielgribel/hg-means/README.md

 Original files and complete source code of Greg Hamerly K-means can be found at: https://github.com/ghamerly/fast-kmeans

-# Related Article
+## Related Article

-"HG-means: A scalable hybrid genetic algorithm for minimum sum-of-squares clustering".
-Technical Report PUC-Rio -- arXiv 1804.09813.
+*HG-means: A scalable hybrid genetic algorithm for minimum sum-of-squares clustering*.
+Technical Report PUC-Rio - arXiv 1804.09813.
 Gribel, D.; Vidal, T.

 https://arxiv.org/abs/1804.09813

-# Run
+## Run

 Firstly, make sure that the datasets are placed in `/data` folder.

 The program parameters as well as the input data should be defined in `hgmeans.sh` script, which executes the algorithm.

-Important: If the parameter `evaluate` -- for calculating external clustering measures -- is enabled in `hgmeans.sh` script, make sure that the ground-truth file is provided in `/labels` folder with the same name of the dataset.
+**Important.** If the parameter `evaluate` - for calculating external clustering measures - is enabled in `hgmeans.sh` script, make sure that the ground-truth file is provided in `/labels` folder with the same name of the dataset.

 To run the algorithm, try the following sequence of commands: